Dead-blow hammer: Principle of operation

 In a conventional solid-head hammer, the momentum of the entire solid mass of the head is delivered in a short period following the moment of impact.
 A dead-blow hammer delivers the momentum over a longer period, resulting in less peak force, but similar total driving effect for the same head weight.

 At the moment the face of the hammer head contacts the surface being struck, the sand or shot within the head is effectively trailing it (Inertia causes it to be collected at the trailing end of the head).
 The force imparted by this additional loose mass within the head is not imparted to the struck surface at the moment of contact.
 Instead, this force is spread out over some period of time, as the sand or shot descends to fill the "face" end of the head.
+Shortly after, pieces of shot rebounding from the striking-face side of the cavity collide with pieces that are still travelling towards it, dissipating a large portion of elastic energy as heat via friction.
 Such a blow is less "sharp" than that of the conventional hammer and feels more "dead", presenting less elastic rebound to the user; this is where the hammer gets its name.

+This is why care must be taken in the selection of size and shape of filling particles.
+The internal mass must not act as a single slug as it would have no means of stopping itself from rebounding save for little friction against the cavity walls.
+This eliminates use of a single piece cylinder as well as powdered material which may compactify and act as a solid slug.
+Irregular-shaped filling material like sand generates more friction, but also causes particles to abrade each other faster, eventually reducing rebound dampening effectiveness.
+Round shot hardly abrades, but instead larger quantities are required to achieve the same level of dampening.
+It also deflects part of the force of the blow at an angle, making it less energy-efficient.